Gatland confirmed as Lions coach

-Warren Gatland will be in charge of the British and Irish Lions for next summer's tour of New Zealand after being named as head coach on Wednesday.
+Warren Gatland will attempt to lead the British and Irish Lions to a first series victory over the All Blacks in 46 years next summer after being confirmed as head coach on Wednesday.

-Gatland, 52, will relinquish his duties with Wales for a year before resuming the job he has done since 2007.
+Gatland, officially named at news conference in Edinburgh after being widely-tipped for the post, will fly to his native New Zealand on Thursday to begin the preparations for the Lions' gruelling 10-match schedule.

+"It's a huge honour and when you get offered the biggest job in world rugby against the best opposition in the world, when you get that sort of challenge it would be difficult to walk away from that," Gatland said.

 READ MORE: